developersu/ns-usbloader/README.md

 #### What is this '-legacy' jar?!

-**JAR with NO postfixes** recommended for Windows users, Linux users and MacOS users who're using Mojave or later versions.
+**JAR with NO postfixes** recommended for Windows users, Linux users and macOS users who're using Mojave or later versions.

-**JAR with '-legacy' postfix** is for MacOS users who're still using OS X releases before (!)
+**JAR with '-legacy' postfix** is for macOS users who're still using OS X releases before (!)
 Mojave.
-(It also works for Linux and for Windows but sometimes it doesn't work for Windows and I don't know why).
+(It also works for Linux and for Windows, but sometimes it doesn't work for Windows and I don't know why).

 We have this situation because of weird behaviour inside usb4java library used in this application for USB interactions.
 In '-legacy' it's v1.2.0 and in 'normal' it's v1.3.0